 As mentioned, statistical methods are based on the idea of analyzing a sample drawn from a population.
 For this idea to work, the sample must be chosen in an appropriate way.
 For example, let us say that we wished to study the heights of students at the Colorado School of Mines by measuring a sample of 100 students.
 How should we choose the 100 students to measure?
 Some methods are obviously bad.
 For example, choosing the students from the rosters of the football and basketball teams would undoubtedly result in a sample that would fail to represent the height distribution of the population of students.
-You might think that it would be reasonable to use some conveniently obtained sample, for example, all students living in a certain dorm or all students enrolled in engineering statistics.
-After all, there is no reason to think that the heights of these students would tend to differ from the heights of students in general.
+You might think that it would be reasonable to use some conveniently obtained sample, for example, all students living in a certain dorm or all students of these students would tend to differ from the heights of students in general.
 Samples like this are not ideal, however, because they can turn out to be misleading in ways that are not anticipated.
 The best sampling methods involve random sampling.
 There are many different random sampling methods, the most basic of which is simple random sampling.